-When Japan attacked Pearl Harbor on December 7, 1941, the island of Ni’ihau was inhabited by a mere 136 souls, most of which were Native Hawaiians.
+When Japan attacked Pearl Harbor on December 7, 1941, the island of Ni’ihau was inhabited by a mere 136 souls, most of whom were Native Hawaiians.
 Out of those who weren’t, three happened to be of Japanese descent.

 Because of the island’s small size and significant isolation, the Imperial Japanese Navy mistakenly characterized the area as uninhabited, and designated it as a place to crash land and/or rendezvous with a rescue sub after the onslaught.

 Airman First Class Shigenori Nishikaichi’s plane was damaged after taking part in the second wave of the attack, and as he had been instructed, crash landed on the deserted Ni’ihau.
-Much to his surprise he was approached by a Ni’ihau resident who had been standing 19 ft. away, and who while unaware of the attack on Pearl Harbor, knew enough about current events to relieve Nishikaichi of his weapon and his papers.
+Much to his surprise he was approached by a Ni’ihau resident who had been standing just a few feet away.
+While unaware of the attack on Pearl Harbor, the resident knew enough about current events to relieve Nishikaichi of his weapon and his papers.

 Unable to communicate with the pilot and confused about his presence, the Japanese-speaking residents were summoned.
-Yoshio Harada, who was Japanese but Hawaiian-born, was brought in along with his wife Irene to find out why the pilot was there.
+Yoshio Harada, who was Hawaiian-born but of Japanese descent, was brought in along with his wife Irene to speak to the pilot.
 After a terse conversation in which Nishikaichi informed the two of the Pearl Harbor attack, Harada chose to keep the info to himself, and asked if the pilot could be relocated to his house until someone from the main island came to fetch him.

 The absence of electricity and telephones on the island delayed news of the fate of Pearl Harbor, but a radio transmission alerted the people of Ni’ihau to the gravity of the presence of their prisoner eventually, and Nishikaichi knew that his lax security among these gentle and welcoming people would soon come to an end.
 Employing the help of the Haradas as well as the only other Japanese citizen on the island, Ishimatsu Shintani, he overpowered the guards, retrieved his weapon, and took a 16 year-old girl as a hostage.